PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 * Default: False

 `-BinResPPM` or `-BinningResolutionPPM`
-* Binning resolution, in ppm.
+* Binning resolution, in ppm
+  * This is used when finding LC-MS features
+  * Data points whose mass difference is less than the resolution are grouped together
 * Allowed values are 1, 2, 4, 8, 16, 32, 64, or 128
-* Default: 16, Min: 1, Max: 128
+* Default: 16

 `-ScoreTh` or `-ScoreThreshold`
 * Likelihood score threshold